nus-cs2113-AY2324S2/ip/docs/README.md

 # Chat Bot Adam - User Guide
-This is a user guide for Chat Bot Adam, a desktop app for managing tasks, optimized for usage on a Command Line Interface (CLI).<br>
+This is a user manual for Chat Bot Adam, a task-management desktop application designed to be used with a Command Line Interface (CLI).<br>
 If you can type fast, Adam can get your tasks managed faster than some GUI apps.<br>

 ## Table of Contents